scrhllbrg/jsfx_encdec/readme.md

 - **Controlling a kick in stereo drum bus**
   When the kick drum feels too dominant or flappy or whatever, insert your favourite compressor between the **Pre** and **Post** instances.
 Use the Pre-EQ to boost a low frequency (e.g. 50–80 Hz) that aligns with the kick's fundamental.
 This causes the compressor to respond more aggressively to kick hits — tightening the low end without EQing the final output.

+- **Adds threshold with auto(ish) gain**
+ When a compressor lacks control over the threshold this can be used as a rudimentary control.
+Without affecting the output signal in a way that a simple trim plugin would.
+Or if the compressor lacks the headroom of your preferred gain staging.

 ## Installation